-For almost a year now, I have been working on a fantastic project – helping the researchers at University College London build a framework to make data capture and relationship modeling easier in the field of ontology research.
+For more than a year now, I have been working on a fantastic project – helping the researchers at University College London build a framework to make data capture and relationship modeling easier in the field of ontology research.

 The project (Onto-Spread-Ed) enables access to a number of tables which are related to one another.
 The idea is to make it easier for researchers to input data (by automating some repetitive actions) and making the visualisation of relationships within the data more accessible.
 We are not done yet, the best is still to come.